nomelabs/insitu-TEM-annealing-Ti/README.md

 The values used to calculate the velocity of the loop motion are included in the _'HCP-Angles-v2.xlsx'_ document.
 The projected distance of 16.8 nm is divided by the sine of the angle between the zone axis and the possible crystallographic direction to determine the true distance traveled.

 ### Videos
-This folder contains the full video of the sample during its _in situ_ heating from 100°C and up.
-The line and loop movement videos are also presented here:
+This folder contains the full video of the sample during its _in situ_ heating from 100°C and an excerpt highlighting the dislocation activity above 550°C. The line and loop movement videos are also presented here:

 https://github.com/user-attachments/assets/50c49daa-0882-4b2c-a48f-4d6d91ca085b